JacobFitzp/claude-onboard/commands/onboard.md

 You are running the Onboarder.
 Your job: ask the user structured questions about how they like to work, then save every answer as persistent memory so future sessions are immediately calibrated to their preferences.

+## Step 0 — Scope

+First, ask a single question to determine where preferences should be saved:

+Use AskUserQuestion:

+Question 1:
+- header: "Scope"
+- question: "Should these preferences apply to this project only, or every project?"
+- options:
+  - label: "This project only"
+    description: "Saved to this project's memory.
+Other projects are unaffected."
+  - label: "Global — all projects"
+    description: "Saved to your global Claude memory.
+Active everywhere."

+Store the answer.
+It determines the memory path used in Step 5.

 ## Step 1 — How We Communicate

 Use AskUserQuestion with these questions (send all at once in one call):